Prodigy Finance - October 30, 2019

-Even better, you can save money on the total cost of your international student loan while building your credit.
+Even better, you can save money on the total cost of your international student loan while building credit fast.
 It’s a win all around, isn’t it?

-Wondering how to get good credit score without credit history?
+Wondering how to get a good credit score in the USA without a credit history?
 Not sure if you need an SSN to get started?
-Whatever your credit question, we’re here to help you understand how to build your credit history as an international student or graduate.
+Do student loans build credit?
+Whatever your credit question, we’re here to help you understand how to build your credit history fast as an international student or graduate.

-Unfortunately, credit scores and history are bound to geography.
-That means the progress you made in your home country doesn’t transfer across international borders.
+And because credit scoring and history are bound to geography, the progress you made in your home country means nothing once you cross international borders.

-You’ll need to start from scratch.
+You’ll need to build your credit score in the USA from scratch.
 And, it’s never too early to get started.

 The best time to start building your US credit profile as an international student or graduate is always as soon as possible.

-TIP: You don’t need a social security number (SSN) to have a credit history, but it does make it easier.
+TIP: You don’t need a social security number (SSN) to have a credit history in the USA, but it does make it easier.
 If you have authorisation to work in the US, temporary or permanent, you’ll be issued your SSN.
 Until then, don’t stop positive credit-building activities – they’ll still make a difference to your credit score.
+Building a credit history without SSN is slightly tougher, but there are still steps you can take to improve your credit history.

-Remember, just because you have an account reporting to the credit bureaus, you won’t necessarily have a credit score.
+Remember, just because you have an account reporting to the credit bureaus, you won’t necessarily have a credit score in USA.
 VantageScore tends to be quicker than FICO Score (the latter requires six months of reporting prior to your first score), but both require some level of history for data to mean anything.
+Now let’s take a look at how to start credit building.

-Looking for help to build your credit history as an international student or graduate?
+Looking for help to build your credit history in the USA as an international student or graduate?
+Wondering how to start credit building activities?
 Let’s get started.

 More than anything else, it takes time to establish credit in the US as an international student or working graduate.
 But, of course, it also requires having some finances to manage.
 And, there are some specific, generally recommended steps to take to help you build a great credit score and your financial future in the States.

-A local bank account is critical to establishing your credit profile in the US – even if your transactions aren’t reported to the credit bureaus.
+A local bank account is critical to establishing your credit profile in the US and how to start building credit – even if your transactions aren’t reported to the credit bureaus.

 Opening and maintaining an account will demonstrate a financial history with that bank in the future and that bank is more likely than another to offer you credit if you’ve been a loyal customer (and they can see your income and typical transactions).

-TIP: If you’ve taken an education loan that transfers the funds – including living expenses - directly to your university (including Prodigy Finance loans), you will need a local bank account to receive your living expenses from your university.
+TIP: If you’ve taken an education loan that transfers the funds – including living expenses - directly to your university (like a loan from Prodigy Finance), you will need a local bank account to receive your living expenses from your university.
 Spend some time researching banks in the area before picking one as you should be prepared to maintain the relationship with this bank for several years.

-Don’t expect to see your rent on your credit report automatically; it wasn’t traditionally handed over to credit bureaus.
-However, Experian is now accepting rent reports and you’ll want to register with their RentBureau to make your off-campus housing costs count towards your credit score.
+How to build credit without a credit card?
+Report on your rent.
+In the US, rent is not automatically reported on your credit report because the information isn't directly handled by credit bureaus.
+However, Experian is now accepting rent reports and you’ll want to register with their RentBureau to make your off-campus housing costs count towards your credit score in the USA.

-You’ll need to chat with your landlord and set up electronic payments to make it happen, but this can be a big credit booster if you’re making payments on time every month.
+You’ll need to chat with your landlord and set up electronic payments to make it happen, but this can boost your credit score in the USA if you’re making payments on time every month - and is one of the easy ways on how to build credit quickly.

 Americans love shopping and there are plenty of stores that make it easier to do it with in-store credit accounts.
-You’ll find store cards are available at many national retailers and these are typically easier to get than general credit cards.
+You’ll find store cards are available at many national retailers and these are typically easier to get than general credit cards - plus it’s one of the ways to build credit fast.

-While the amounts are unlikely to be high, carrying low balances and making payments on these accounts will do wonders for your credit.
+While the credit limits are unlikely to be high, carrying low balances and making payments on these accounts will do wonders for your credit history and credit score in USA.

-Just remember to avoid gathering too many hard inquiries by applying for store cards at all your favourite shops.
-Get one, maybe two, and opt for cards that you can use monthly for groceries or clothing purchases you would make on a regular basis.
+But, you’ll want to avoid gathering too many hard inquiries by applying for too many store cards at all your favourite shops, all at once.
+Try to open one or two, and opt for cards that you can use monthly, for groceries or clothing purchases you would make regularly.

-Reminder: If you're still studying, you should keep in mind that taking on additional debt before your second year could impact second-year loan approval.
+Reminder: If you're still studying and want to start building credit, you should keep in mind that taking on additional debt before your second year could impact second-year loan approval.

 Getting a secured credit card is relatively easy because it’s not actually credit.
 Well, it is and it isn’t.